leannejdong/leannejdong/README.md

 I provide a wide range of IT services, from audio or custom software development to IT infrastructure planning, transformation and networking.
 I am proficient in cross platform development and deployment for either creative or scientific applications.
 My passion lies between alternative art and baremetal tech.
 Open to contracting!
-For all business enquiries please get in touch on levynoise@spacetimeit.com If you cannot reach me over email I'm mostly under water or out to the sun :)
+For all business enquiries please get in touch on levynoise@spacetimeit.com If you cannot reach me over email I'm mostly under water or out to the sun feeding birds :)

 * Key skills: C++, Audio programming, Linux, networking, IT infrastructure, server virtualization
 * Lately deployed apps over my home server (offline during 2-8am weekday, 2-10am weekends):